OpenGammaProject/Open-Gamma-Detector/README.md

 ## Limitations and Ideas

-_Will contain: Water cooling SiPM?
+_Will contain: (Water-) Cooling SiPM?
 Trying to do some gamma spectroscopy?
 Dual opamp stage for the pre-amp?
 This is where the fun begins._